helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

 ### Same Logic as 6M Data (ONLY MD Merges)

-Inventory Management now uses **identical merging logic to Magento 6M Data** - only MD variants merge with their base SKU:
+Inventory Management uses **identical merging logic to Magento 6M Data** - only MD variants merge with their base SKU:

 | Suffix Pattern | Meaning | Merged? |
 |---------------|---------|---------|